aprilrain77/SpotifyControl/README.md

 # SpotifyControl
- Control your Spotify from in-game :)
+ Control your Spotify from Minecraft! :)

 How is it done?